Ernie Roderick's career lasted almost 20 years and resulted in a total of some 139 contests (won 113, lost 23, drew 3).

-He fought unsuccessfully for the world title, won a Lonsdale belt outright and missed a second, held the British titles at welterweight and middleweight, and was briefly the European welterweight champion.
+He fought unsuccessfully for the world title, won a Lonsdale Belt outright and missed a second, held the British titles at welterweight and middleweight, and was briefly the European welterweight champion.

 A lesser known title was that of the 1946 Liverpool champion pigeon fancier which gained him a gold medal.
 He was one of the keenest and most knowledgeable livestock fancier in the country and at one time was the only male member of the Siamese Cat Club.
 He also had a keen interest in greyhounds.

-In 1933, after some 16 fights, he went to Australia with Nel Tarleton and Johnny Peters "I was still really a raw kid but was matched over 15 rounds with Bobby Blay not long after getting of the boat.
-I reckon I beat him but only got a draw then lost to Bobby Delaney and Cyril Pluto".
+In 1933, after some 16 fights, he went to Australia with Nel Tarleton and Johnny Peters.
+"I was still really a raw kid but was matched over 15 rounds with Bobby Blay not long after getting of the boat.
+I reckon I beat him but only got a draw then lost to Bobby Delaney and Cyril Pluto."

-He was convinced he would win in a return bout and said of Armstrong "He was a slapper really and a good referee wouldn't have given him any points.
-In addition when I boxed him I was suffering from a thyroid complaint ?"If I had been properly fit I could have beaten him".
+He was convinced he would win in a return bout and said of Armstrong: "He was a slapper really and a good referee wouldn't have given him any points.
+In addition when I boxed him I was suffering from a thyroid complaint.
+If I had been properly fit I could have beaten him."

 It was some 14 months (1940), due to the war, before he was able to make his first title defence, and retain, by outpointing Norman Snow.
 In 1941 he secured a Lonsdale belt by outscoring Arthur Danahar.
 He moved up to middleweight in 1945 and gained the vacant British title by outpointing Vince Hawkins at the Albert Hall and adding the European welterweight title in 1946 with a win over Omar Kondri at Harringay.

 Then came disappointment when he lost, in a hotly disputed points decision, to Henry Hall.
 He had one more try but lost to Eddie Thomas and decided to retire on 6th September 1949.

-During his career he had an unusual trick for his opponents.
+During his career Roderick had an unusual trick for his opponents.
 He had a life long habit of grabbing a cigarette just before he went into the ring.
 He would fill his lungs with smoke and puff at his opponents when he ducked under the ropes.